dyle71/hcs-logger/README.md

 one might turn on `Debug` only for the network part and remain all else in a somehow more quiet condition.

-Anytime you call `headcode::logger::GetLogger("foo")` will will get the very same logger instance.
+Anytime you call `headcode::logger::GetLogger("foo")` will get the very same logger instance.
 If a logger for "foo" does not exist, one will be created.

 All loggers do have a parent-child relationship, i.e. "foo" is the parent logger of "foo.bar" and "foo.baz".
 With this concept, one can fine tune the log event processing of groups of subsystems, e.g. turn on all Debug for "network" and its children, but not for "database".
+If the barrier value of a logger is *undefined* then the barrier value of the parent logger instance is used.
+The root logger does not accept *undefined* barrier.

 The root logger (with no name) is the parent of all and will always be created.